-Students at each level will select peers to serve as student representatives during monthly meetings of all nursing faculty.
+Students at each level will select peers to serve as student representatives during nursing faculty meetings.
 These representatives will serve as a communication link between the student body and the nursing faculty.
 Students' concerns should be shared with their representatives, who, in turn, will present them at faculty meetings for discussion.
 Responses and suggested solutions to concerns are then taken back to the student body by the representatives.
 Student representatives will be notified of faculty meeting dates and times in advance.